 - When they’re used as a “wet tank” as such, they can help remove water from the system through a natural condensation surface.
 Acting as a secondary heat exchanger, after giving the air a chance to cool down, condensate and then the water can be removed by the dryer at the exit.
 This’ll increase the efficiency of the tank and air dryer

-- It can reduce cycling of the compressor on and off- this can lead to significant increased efficiency and environmental benefits
+- It can reduce cycling of the compressor on and off- this can lead to significantly increased efficiency and environmental benefits

 Efficiency Benefits of Air Receiver Tanks

-Adding an air receiver tank to your compressed air systems can provide significant improvements with your efficiency.
+Adding an air receiver tank to your compressed air systems can provide significant improvements to your efficiency.
 They do so by: